Legislative Campus Modernization (LCM)

 Pedestrian bridge closure

-The Department of Enterprise Services (DES) is temporarily closing the Pedestrian Bridge that connects the East and West Capitol Campus for safety during construction of the Newhouse Replacement Building that is part of Legislative Campus Modernization (LCM).
+The Pedestrian Bridge that connects the East and West Capitol Campus is closed for safety reasons.
+It will remain close until the Newhouse replacement building that is part of Legislative Campus Modernization (LCM) is complete.

 Scope and Impact